AndersDeath/diary2/README.md

 # 14 August 2022 - Sunday - Yerevan - Zhukovsky - Rzhev

 Well, I got a shower.
 I packed all my things.
 I'm ready to departure.
 We crossed the border well.
 Everything is ok.
 Zhukovscky airport sucks.
 It is very bad place.
 I do not want to be there again.
 Ksusha's mpther and her husband picked up  us in that place.
 We ate shashlik near the roard.
+WE a re in Rzhev now.
+I will provide more tomorrow.